Skip to Main Content

 Included Meals: Breakfast, Lunch, Dinner

-This evening, you may walk through the neighboring historic district, a spectacular cluster of mansions that has been declared a Site of Cultural Interest by the Spanish government.
-Perhaps pause at one of the traditional cafés for a glass of local wine such as a refreshing glass of albariño, known locally as the “wine of the sea” for the coastal vineyards that produce it and for its compatibility with seafood.
-After, enjoy dinner on your own at one of the numerous restaurants in the Old Town—your trip leaders will give you recommendations.
+This evening, you may stroll through the neighboring historic district—a spectacular cluster of mansions designated a Site of Cultural Interest by the Spanish government.
+Perhaps pause at a traditional café to enjoy a glass of albariño, the region’s signature “wine of the sea,” celebrated for both its coastal origin and perfect pairing with seafood.
+Dinner is on your own tonight at one of the many restaurants in the Old Town; your trip leaders will be happy to offer recommendations.

 Today’s Ride Choices